 Did you know?
 Recent studies show that English, Spanish, Mandarin, and Arabic languages are not only among the top spoken in the world, but also the ones with the highest business demand.

 Students who participate in our PSJA Dual Language Enrichment Program are academically instructed in English and Spanish, from Pre-Kinder to 12th grade.
-In addition, they can also learn a third language such as Mandarin Chinese or Arabic at select schools.
+In addition, they can also learn a third language such as Mandarin Chinese at select schools.